 |Ext.
 IR-I-50||1800 ...
 2200 nm||50 ...
 200 fs||19 nm|

 Please send us the serial number of your pulsecheck if you would like to upgrade an exisiting pulseCheck with FROG.

 APE has distributors around the world to give you the best support.
 Choose a country to find your local sales contact:

 Retrieving Spectral and Temporal Phase

-With the software, a FROG trace can be retrieved iteratively directly after recording the trace – or using a saved FROG trace.
+With the software, a FROG trace can be retrieved iteratively directly after the trace has been recorded – or with a stored FROG trace.
 The raw measurement data are displayed in the “source frog trace” window of the software.
-The time and frequency axes are automatically rescaled to fulfill the relationship between time and frequency that is defined by the Fourier transformation.
-Additionally, the software will automatically optimize all start parameters for the retrieval algorithm.
-Thus, in most cases no additional user input is necessary.
+The time and frequency axes are automatically scaled to meet the time to frequency ratio defined by the Fourier transformation.
+In addition, the software automatically optimizes all start parameters for the retrieval algorithm.
+Thus, in most cases no additional user input is required.